The Differences Between Bulgogi And Kalbi, 2 Popular Korean Dishes

 Tracing bulgogi and kalbi back to two dynasties

 Bulgogi can trace its roots back to the Goguryeo Dynasty (37 BC – 668 AD), where the nomadic Maek tribe enjoyed a simple dish called maekjeok — skewered meat cooked over an open fire.
-Over centuries, maekjeok evolved into bulgogi, a savory-sweet marinated dish that has become a beloved centerpiece of Korean BBQ today.
+Over centuries, maekjeok evolved into bulgogi, a sweet and salty marinated dish that has become a beloved centerpiece of Korean BBQ today.

 Kalbi or galbi, on the other hand, originated during the Goryeo Dynasty (918–1392) and has a royal connection through a dish called tteokgalbi.
 According to legend, while everyone enjoyed the ribs, the king needed to maintain an elegant posture and couldn't be seen tearing meat off the bone.
 To accommodate this, royal chefs minced the meat and molded it back onto the bone, which allowed the king to eat it gracefully with chopsticks.

 While both dishes have traversed the course of Korean history across many dynasties, they made their way to the U.S. by migration after 1965.
 In Los Angeles, the Korean community even developed a signature take on kalbi called L.A. galbi.
-The origins of the name have two popular theories: One suggests it was coined by Korean immigrants in California who popularized this cut, while the other attributes the name to the lateral cut of the meat, hence the "LA" part of its name.
-Whichever etymology is accurate, this evolution of kalbi reflects how traditional dishes adapt and grow as they spread across cultures and regions.
+This evolution of kalbi reflects how traditional dishes adapt and grow as they spread across cultures and regions.

 How to serve bulgogi and kalbi